 Lincoln (Lincolnshire)

 This detail from the fine, restored South doorway of the cathedral shows Adam and Eve sucking each other's thumb - either a symbolic sexual innuendo, or a depiction of what would have been thought extremely perverted and damnable by Christian moralists.
-Instead of Satan in the form of a serpent, there are two snakes: one has swallowed curly-haired Adam's penis, while the other simply lays its head expectantly on Eve's belly.
-The connection between this interpretation of the Fall of Man and the Luxuria motif is obvious.

-recently restored on Lincoln Cathedral, with Hell symbolised as a beast (head
+Part of the famous frieze recently restored on Lincoln Cathedral, with Hell symbolised as a beast (head at 90°)

 with open jaws swallowing the damned.

-Compare with another famous example at Vézelay (Yonne), also featuring
+Compare with another famous example at Vézelay (Yonne), also featuring the Weighing of the Souls.

-By the time the West Front of Notre-Dame de Paris was sculpted, prudery had
+By the time the West Front of Notre-Dame de Paris was sculpted, prudery had set in (all the damned are clothed)

 and the Jaws of Hell had disappeared.

-On the Lincoln frieze, however, Jesus is present, for, according to the Gospel,
+On the Lincoln frieze, however, Jesus is present, for, according to the Gospel, he descended into Hell,

 which event is known as the Harrowing of Hell.

-He is shown wearing a crown and standing on the bound body of the conquered
+He is shown wearing a crown and standing on the bound body of the conquered Satan.

-in this case the Greek affection of a bearded man for a beardless youth.
+in this case the Greek affection of a bearded man for a beardless youth,

-On the W door, a rich woman wearing pearls is handing a box (containing
+On the W door, a rich woman wearing pearls is handing a box (containing jewels ?)

 to a rich man with a satchel, who may be a moneylender or a tax-collector.